Join a Support Group

 Recommended Online Support Groups

-A private Facebook group for adult survivors of CSA focused on empowered living.
+A private Facebook group for adult survivors of Child Sexual Abuse, focused on empowered living.
 This group is peer led and has many established CSA prevention and healing experts in its member base.
 If you’re looking for a safe room with a lot of wisdom and healing, this is a great place to be.

 A private Facebook group for parents, grandparents and guardians of sexually abused children.
 This peer led group is an excellent support resource with lots of experience among its members, from getting support as a caregiver to getting support for a child, personal legal experience with the courts and child protective services, and dealing with trauma within the family–including the effects of CSA on other siblings.